At nursery, children do not only learn indoors. They also learn outside, by playing, observing and discovering their environment.

 Learning through village life

 During outings, children also discover village life.
-One Wednesday morning, for example, they met the grocer with his small van.
+During one outing, for example, they met the grocer with his small van.
 The team was able to buy fresh bread, which was used for breakfast the next morning.

 These simple situations are valuable.
 They show children that learning also happens in everyday life: seeing, speaking, greeting, waiting, choosing and understanding what is happening around them.